Pallabdba/CitizenshipTest/replit.md

 - Uses ONLY official content from the government guide
 - Includes proper source references for each question
 - Follows the November 2020 test format (20 questions, 5 values questions)
-- Accurately represents the 4 testable parts of the official guide
+- Accurately represents the 4 testable parts of the official guide exactly as structured in the PDF
 - No third-party or unofficial content is included
+- All questions mapped to their corresponding PDF parts via sourceReference field

 ## Development & Testing